 You can also add logic based on a respondent's score to previous questions.
 The advanced logic area of the builder is also where you can assign scores to answers.
 Explore how to assign scores to answers and use them in logic jumps.

 In the following example, we'll set up advanced logic for a survey of interested homebuyers.
 Depending on their answers to questions about their budget, priorities when choosing a home, and when they're looking to buy, we'll prompt them with four different calls to action.

 Set up advanced logic

-With this videoask, the first three steps are used to qualify a potential homebuyer.
+In this videoask, the first three steps are used to qualify potential homebuyers.
 Depending on how these three questions are answered, we will offer to either: a) set up a call with an agent, b) schedule a virtual tour of a listing, or c) view listings that fit their criteria.

 Click a step to edit it.
 Since we've already collected the necessary information from the first two steps, here we'll be applying advanced logic to step 3.

 💡Tip: Hover over a step and select Logic for a sidebar shortcut.